mollzilla/image_search_post_send/README.md

 Used another filter to add subreddits according to key letters instead of keywords and therefore broaden the search, and thus preventing 404 for inexistent subreddits.

+Considered axios CancelToken but decided against it to follow exactly the guideline of updating search as the user types.

-Finally decided to use thumbnails due to the amount of results
+Finally decided to use thumbnails due to the amount of results.
+Will calculate number of items and screen height to slice the thumbnail array accordingly

+Decided to attempt to create my own lazy loading paginator

+Previous attempt at pagination was overly complicated because of consideration of both screen height and screen width to decide offset and number of elements.
+Furthermore, it had its own calculation of viewport height offset instead of intersection observer.
+Researched some more.

+Moved the fetch logic into custom hook and added loading and error variables

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._